erik404/rclone_bisync/README.md

 ## Error Handling and File Management

-- **Error Notification**: In case of synchronization errors, an error message will be displayed on the screen using Zenity.
+- In case of synchronization errors, an error message will be displayed on the screen using Zenity.
-- **Error Log**: Additionally, an error log will be created at `/tmp/rclone_sync_error.log`.
+- Additionally, an error log will be created at `/tmp/rclone_sync_error.log`.
 This log can be referenced for troubleshooting and analysis.
-- **Lock File**: To prevent the synchronization process from restarting prematurely, a lock file will be created at `/tmp/rclone_sync.lock`.
+- To prevent the synchronization process from restarting prematurely, a lock file will be created at `/tmp/rclone_sync.lock`.
 This file ensures that only one instance of the synchronization script runs at a time, avoiding potential conflicts and data corruption.

 ## Knowns issues